fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport transit times (III).md

 Based on my experience, the pattern should be clear: on busy days it collapses early in the morning and the rest of the day is more or less free.
 Producing some charts more or less confirms this pattern.

-First, the speed density plot shows two modes and is skewed to lower speeds.
+First, the speed histogram shows two modes and a skew to higher speeds.

 ![](/assets/tpg/density.png)

-I already expected the skew, due to the traffic jams in the morning, but the two modes were a bit surprising.
-A look to the density plot per day sheds some light:
+I already expected the lower mode, due to the traffic jams in the morning, but the skew to high speeds was a bit surprising.
+A look to the histogram per day sheds some light:

 ![](/assets/tpg/density-per-day.png)

-To no one surprise, the speeds Saturdays and Sundays are, in general, higher and this is producing the second mode.
+To no one surprise, the speeds Saturdays and Sundays are, in general, higher and this is producing the skew.

 Another variable that could have some relation was the weather.
 I grouped cloudy and sunny weather together because I don't think it has an effect and left all the other weather conditions.
 I started to gather data at the end of the winter, so there is few data about adverse weather conditions.
-With a bit of imagination one could see bigger skew by rain or slower speeds by mist, fog and drizzle.
+With a bit of imagination one could see bigger lower mode by rain or slower speeds by mist, fog and drizzle.
 But definitely there is not enough data.

 ![](/assets/tpg/histograms-per-weather.png)